-- Providing an advance CrowderGulf representative to the City's Emergency Operations Center twenty four (24) hours prior to a predicted event such as a hurricane. - Providing an Operations Manager and team on-site within eight to twelve (8-12) hours of Notice to Proceed to assist in planning for the operation and mobilization of personnel and equipment necessary to perform the work. - Staging personnel and equipment in close proximity to the City to provide rapid deployment after the storm, while protecting those assets from damage/destruction by the event. - Mobilizing resources and being operational for clearing debris and opening critical routes ("PUSH") within twelve (12) hours of NTP if requested by the City. - Being fully operational for hauling, sorting, and storing of debris within forty-eight (48) hours of initial NTP. - Being fully operational for reduction and disposal of debris within 72 hours of initial NTP. - Maintaining full operational capability, twenty-four (24) hours per day, seven (7) days per week for an extended period of time. - Being able to clear all debris from all City maintained streets, roads and highway rights-of-way within ninety (90) days from initial NTP or sooner to meet the City's requested completion date. - Rapidly adjusting the flow of resources based on the extent and magnitude of damage/debris. - Providing Rapid Response Crews (RRC) as may be required. - Being able to complete the entire debris management process from initial clearance through final disposal within one hundred eighty days (180) from initial NTP.
+- Providing an advance CrowderGulf representative to the City's Emergency Operations Center 24-48 hours prior to a predicted disaster event or upon receiving notification of pending activation, if requested. - Staging personnel and equipment in close proximity to the City to provide rapid deployment after the storm, while protecting those assets from damage/destruction by the event. - Mobilizing resources and being operational for clearing debris and opening critical routes ("PUSH") within 24-48 hours of NTP if requested by the City. - Being fully operational for hauling, sorting, and storing of debris within 48 hours of initial NTP. - Being fully operational for reduction and disposal of debris within 72 hours of initial NTP. - Maintaining full operational capability, 24 hours per day, 7 days per week for an extended period of time. - Being able to clear all debris from all City maintained streets, roads and highway rights-of-way within 90 days from initial NTP. - Rapidly adjusting the flow of resources based on the extent and magnitude of damage/debris. - Providing Rapid Response Crews (RRC) as may be required. - Being able to complete the entire debris management process from initial clearance through final disposal within 180 days from initial NTP